muffato/muffato.github.io/cv.md

 # Experience

+## Wellcome Sanger Institute, Hinxton, United Kingdom

+### Informatics Infrastructure Team Lead

+_Since Feb 2021_

+<u>Keywords</u>: Project planning.
+Resource management.
+Strategic
+thinking.

+I lead the Informatics Infrastructure team of the Tree of Life programme, which oversees the implementation and delivery of the genome assembly pipelines, and provides support for large-scale genome analyses for the Tree of Life faculty teams.

+My ambition is to provide the most efficient platform for assembling and analysing genomes at an unprecedented scale.
+The Tree of Life projects will generate tens of thousands of high-quality genomes over the coming years &mdash; more than have ever been sequenced !
+It is a challenging and extremely exciting task that will shape the future of biology.

+We are the interface between the Tree of Life teams (assembly production and faculty research) and the Sanger’s IT teams, working together with the informatics teams of the other programmes.
+The work involves a wide range of scientific fields and technologies such as assembly methods, genomics, comparative genomics, cloud computing, large-scale analyses, with a strong emphasis on metadata tracking, quality controls, and event recording.

 ## European Bioinformatics Institute (EMBL-EBI), Hinxton, United Kingdom

-I work in the Comparative Genomics team of the Ensembl genome browser.
-We are in charge of comparing the genomes to one another, implementing new methods and algorithms (extending our API and database schema), and applying them on new datasets.
-Scalability is our main focus as we have to process hundreds (soon thousands !) of genomes in a limited timescale.
+I worked in the Comparative Genomics team of the Ensembl genome browser.
+The team is in charge of comparing the genomes to one another, implementing new methods and algorithms (extending our API and database schema), and applying them on new datasets.
+Scalability was our main focus as we had to process hundreds (soon thousands !) of genomes in a limited timescale.

-I am also involved in the development of the eHive workflow manager, a system for creating and running workflows on a distributed compute resource.
+I was also involved in the development of the eHive workflow manager, a system for creating and running workflows on a distributed compute resource.
 It is now responsible for scheduling and executing in excess of 1,000 CPU years of compute per year in Ensembl.

 ### Principal Developer

-_Since Oct 2019_
+_Oct 2019 to Jan 2021_

 <u>Keywords</u>: Development management.
 Technical leadership.
 Recruitment.
 Mentorship.
 API development.
 Database design and optimisation.
 Workflow design and development.
 User support (data, API, workflows).
 <u>Team size</u>: 3 people.

-In this role, I transfer the knowledge I have accumulated in the past 8 years to the new Project Leader and the developers, whilst helping them and overseeing the development of the software.
+In this role, I transferred the knowledge I had accumulated in the past 8 years to the new Project Leader and the developers, whilst helping them and overseeing the development of the software.

-We are undertaking a massive revamp of our compute workflows and data storage strategy, in order to cope with the scale of data that projects such as the Darwin Tree of Life will generate.
-Our aim is ambitious: provide comparative analyses on tens of thousands of genomes, and more.
+We initiated a massive revamp of our compute workflows and data storage strategy, in order to cope with the scale of data that projects such as the Darwin Tree of Life will generate.
+Our aim was ambitious: provide comparative analyses on tens of thousands of genomes, and more.

-I still maintain and contribute to the development of the eHive workflow manager, keeping it the most efficient solution for the Ensembl Comparative Genomics workflows.
+I was still maintaining and contributing to the development of the eHive workflow manager, keeping it the most efficient solution for the Ensembl Comparative Genomics workflows.

 ### Project Leader